top of page

 The town is known for its colonial architecture, including some Art Nouveau work, and for wildlife including seals, penguins, flamingos and ostriches.
 It is also home to a museum and lies at the end of a currently decommissioned railway line to Keetmanshoop.
 The town is named after Adolf Lüderitz, founder of the German South West Africa colony.

 Well, I'm batting zero for two!
 Waited again for my walking tour to be called.
 Everything was delayed because of people not going through immigration prior to leaving the ship.
-They never called it, so I stayed on board again.
+They never called my tour, so I stayed on board again.
 Unfortunately, these stops are not such that I cannot go in to town alone - at least that's what we've been advised.

 Those people coming back from the walking tour say that I didn't miss much - that makes me feel better . . .